thephpleague/url/dev-master/components/overview.md

 ## Component comparison

-To compare two component to know if they represent the same ressource you can use the `Component::sameValueAs` method which compares two `Component` object according to their respective `Component::getUriComponent` methods.
+To compare two components to know if they represent the same ressource you can use the `Component::sameValueAs` method which compares them according to their respective `Component::getUriComponent` methods.

 ~~~php
 use League\Url\Url;